 Every guest at Inkaterra has a 100% carbon neutral hotel stay

 Exotic, yet accessible - a short flight from Cuzco followed by a 1-hour boat journey

 A full programme of activities including boat tours, guided nature walks, nocturnal safaris, fishing, bird watching, and visits to a local community, a family programme is also available

 Average time to visit

 Puerto Maldonado is in the tropical Amazon Basin.
 The climate is hot and humid at all times.
 The average annual temperature is 26 °C with the months of August and September being the hottest.
-Annual rainfall exceeds 1,000 millimeters (3.3 ft).
-The wet season is from October to April, road travel often becomes impossible during this time.
+Annual rainfall exceeds 1,000 millimetres (3.3 ft).
+The wet season is from October to April.

-Call us on to start planning your vacation to Inkaterra Reserva Amazonica or take a look at our itineraries to Amazon
+Call us on to start planning your holiday to Inkaterra Reserva Amazonica or take a look at our itineraries to Peru

 Reserva Amazonica is a wonderful rustic eco-lodge with very comfortable accommodation and excellent facilities in a private nature reserve in Peru's southern Amazon near Puerto Maldonado.
 Superb guided excursions to explore the stunning flora and fauna.